 How are we doing?

-We publish our results every year in our Annual Report, but we'd like to show you how we've done in the quarter July to September 2023.
+We publish our results every year in our Annual Report, but we'd like to show you how we've done in the quarter January to March 2024.

 Langstane Housing Association is committed to continually improving value for the rent and service charges you pay.
 We aim to manage our services to you efficiently and effectively by: